kirel/classinatra/README.markdown

-# Detexify
+# Classinatra

-LaTeX symbol classifier as a webservice.
+Machine Learning as a webservice.

 Copyright (c) 2009 Daniel Kirsch, released under the MIT license, see MIT-LICENSE